 |Minors' Consent to Medical Treatment

-Minors can also consent to abortion if emancipated by marriage or being an active duty military servicemember.
+- Minors can also consent to abortion if they have been emancipated by marriage or are an active duty military servicemember.
 Otherwise, they need parental permission.

 Note: State laws are being updated all the time.
 You should contact a lawyer or conduct your own legal research to verify these state laws.